KevinHoyos96/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 This salary dashboard is a project I completed as part of an Excel course, designed to analyze job salaries and help professionals assess fair compensation.
 The dataset used in this dashboard contains real-world salary information from 2023, covering job titles, salaries, locations, and essential skills.
-Through this project, I applied key Excel skills to organize, analyze, and visualize data effectively.
+I applied key Excel skills to organize, analyze, and visualize data effectively through this project.

 ## Dashboard File
 My final dashboard is in [Data Salary Calculator](https://github.com/KevinHoyos96/Excel_Project-Data_Analytics/blob/main/Project_1-Dashboard/Data%20Salary%20Calculator.xlsx).